mainev/taskfinder-sphinx-docs/docs/source/_build/html/_sources/workflow.rst.txt

 Task Finder will send an auto-generated email everytime your task has been completed.
 This can be disabled on the **Email Notification** tab.

-If you want Task Finder to send an email only when it detects new data or file, then below checkbox will have to be checked. (put screenshot here)
+**Send only when new data available** - if active, will send email notification only when new files or data are detected.

 Email Groups